ashutosh2020-dev/Appied-ai-course-Scaler/README.md

 # Appied-ai-course-Scaler
-<a href="https://www.appliedaicourse.com/course/11/Applied-Machine-learning-course">Applied ai course</a> (merged with scaler) is a online platform to learn about data science.
-In this repository include assignments ,projects, coding etc. done in the course
+<a href="https://www.appliedaicourse.com/course/11/Applied-Machine-learning-course">Applied ai course</a> (merged with scaler) is a online platform to learn about data science. <br><br>
+this repository include assignments, projects, coding etc. done in the course

 <!--